EasyAbp/EShop/docs/plugins/inventories/dapr-actors/README.md

 2. Add `DependsOn(typeof(EShopXxxModule))` attribute to configure the module dependencies. ([see how](https://github.com/EasyAbp/EasyAbpGuide/blob/master/docs/How-To.md#add-module-dependencies))

+3. Configure a state store for the inventory actor. ([see how](https://docs.dapr.io/reference/api/state_api/#configuring-state-store-for-actors))

 ## Usage

 1. Configure the DaprActors inventory provider as default.